DinoChiesa/Apigee-Java-Xsd-Validation/README.md

 # Java callout for XSD Validation

-This directory contains the Java source code required to compile a Java callout for Apigee Edge that does Validation of an XML document against an XSD.
+This directory contains the Java source code required to compile a Java callout for Apigee that does Validation of an XML document against an XSD.
 There's a built-in policy that does this; this callout is different in that it is a bit more flexible, in these ways:

-* The person configuring the policy can specify the XSD sheet in a context variable.
+* The person configuring the policy can specify the XSD in a context variable.
   This is nice because it means the XSD can be dynamically determined or loaded at runtime.

-* It is possible to specify an XSD source available at an external HTTP endpoint
+* It is possible to specify an XSD source available at an external HTTP endpoint.

-* You can use a schema that uses xs:include or xs:import of other schema
+* You can use a schema that uses xs:include or xs:import of other schema.

+* You can configure the policy to require a particular root element.

 * The error messages that get emitted are more verbose and informative.
-This helps people diagnose runtime problems.
+This helps people diagnose runtime problems, or provide feedback to API callers.

 ## Disclaimer